Skip to main content.

 4. Modify the font-size of the body tag to be 10 pt.
 (Autocomplete should help with these tasks.)
 The page should update automatically.
 You should now see a * next to the css file name in the left, so you know it's been changed.

-5. Save the modified CSS file as example.css in your (local) git repository.
-(In Firefox, click the "Save" link near the example.css name.
+5. Save the modified CSS file as practice.css on your personal machine.
+(In Firefox, click the "Save" link near the practice.css name.
 In Chrome, right-click and "Save as".)
 I don't want you to lose any of this work!

-After you have saved the CSS and pushed the changes and pulled the repository on the CS web server, when you reload your css_practice.html page, you should see all your changes that you made to the CSS.
+After you have saved the CSS and copied the modified file to the CS web server, when you reload your css_practice.html page, you should see all your changes that you made to the CSS.

 Objective: Reviewing CSS

 Read (most of) Chapter 4 of the text book to confirm your understanding of CSS.
+Read section 4.5 before attempting the quiz in 4.4.
 See the Assignments page of the textbook for more information.

 Objective: Continuing to Modify the CSS File (50 pts)